narges22/bx-challenge/README.md

 ### Chart Requirements:

 The chart must be rendered using a **canvas**.
-The API will return an array of data points in the form `[x, y]` along with a color.
-At minimum, your chart should display a simple line graph connecting these points.
+The API will return an array of lines.
+Each line has its data points in the form `[x, y]` along with a name and a colour.
+At minimum, your chart should display a simple line-graph connecting these points.
 Any enhancements beyond this (interactivity, styling, scaling, etc.) are optional but will be appreciated—even if not perfect.

 ### Additional Notes: